 - It enables testing, validation and verification of application architecture as well as integration between all the components and business requirements.

 - It enables catching bugs at the integration level and also finds issues at the component level.

-- It enables solution testing in end user and real-time use cases.
+- It enables solution testing in end user and real-time Applications.